taz77/sendgrid-php-ng/README.md

 This API is maintained in support of the [Drupal Sendgrid Integration Module](https://www.drupal.org/project/sendgrid_integration) that I also maintain.
 Drupal 8 ships with Guzzle 6.x in the core of the software and Guzzle 6.x supports the standardization of PSR messages.
 The official Sendgrid PHP API supports only the deprecated Guzzle 3.x as they are maintaining support for PHP 5.3.

-Interfacing with this library is exactly the same as interfacing with the official library.
+Interfacing with this library is exactly the same as interfacing with the official library with the exception of the API Key requirement.
+This Sendgrid library will not function with a username/password.
+API keys are Sendgrid's recommended way to use the API for all future code.
 The API calls are the same, just the dependencies and the internal processing of the data has been altered for Guzzle 6.x.

 To install this library it is best to use composer.
 I have published a package through Packagist for this library.
 Use the following in your composer.json: